1111121RicardoBrandao/PoGoTos/README.md

 # Usage

-To use the file use the following command: python tos.py fileu&p i.e. python tos.py accounts.txt
+To use the file use the following command:

-Where fileu&p is the file containing your accounts that are formatted as follows:
+python tos.py fileu&p

+i.e. python tos.py accounts.txt

+# Formatting
+Your file (fileu&p) should be structured as follows:

 username1:password1